Chinese expansionism

-Chinese expansionism over the last four thousand years has been a central feature of the history of East Asia.
-During times when China wielded much greater power such as during the Han, Tang, Yuan, and Qing dynasties, China would even influence the development and politics further north and west in North Asia, Central Asia, and parts of South and Southeast Asia.
+Territorial expansion took place during multiple periods of Chinese history, especially under the dynasties of Han, Tang, Yuan, and Qing.
+Chinese expansionism as a motivation or even coherent phenomenon has been contentiously discussed in regard to the contemporary People's Republic of China and its territorial claims.

-Historic background
+History

 Qin and Han dynasties

-Historically, China has been a major empire in history, and throughout its history, China developed from the northern basin of the Huaxia, which is believed to be between modern Yellow and Yangtze rivers, slowly became a major power from ancient era.
-To achieve that, various ancient Chinese dynasties had perpetuated the expansion of the realm, until it was unified under the Qin dynasty.
-However, it was only the Qin dynasty that China truly started its process of expansion into other nations.
-Qin dynasty's expansionism eventually led to its first contacts with the ancient Yue tribes, and further extended to the Korean Peninsula, as well as the Xiongnus.
-The Qin dynasty laid the foundation for future territorial expansions by subsequent Chinese dynasties.
+China slowly became a major geopolitical power center during the ancient era.
+Various ancient Chinese dynasties enlarged their realms.
+However, it was only under the unified Qin dynasty that China truly started its process of expansion into other nations.
+Qin's expansionism led to its first contacts with the Xiongnu, the Yue tribes, and extended its reach to the Korean Peninsula.

 The Han dynasty marked the height of early Chinese expansionism.
-Under the Han dynasty, China managed to conquer northern Korea and northern Vietnam, annexing several parts of these territories in the process.
-The Han dynasty also managed to conquer nomad tribes as far north as Mongolia and Siberia and gained control over western regions as far as modern Xinjiang and parts of Central Asia.
+Under Emperor Wu of Han, the Han China became the regional center of geopolitical influence in East Asia, projecting much of its imperial power on its neighbors.
+Han China managed to conquer northern Korea and northern Vietnam, annexing and incorporating several parts of these territories.
+The Han dynasty also managed to conquer various nomadic tribes as far north as what is now modern Mongolia and Siberia and gained control over western regions such as modern Xinjiang and parts of Central Asia.

-Following the fall of the Han dynasty, the Korea peninsula gained political independence from The Central Plain dynasties, leaving only northern Vietnam remaining under Chinese control, and the Three Kingdoms era temporarily halted Chinese expansionism.
+Following the fall of the Han dynasty, northern Korea gained political independence from The Central Plain dynasties, leaving only northern Vietnam remaining under Chinese control, and the Three Kingdoms era temporarily halted Chinese expansionism.
 Nonetheless, the Cao Wei, Shu Han and Eastern Wu managed to extend its territorial gains in some parts under their territorial control.
-Once the Three Kingdoms ended and establishment of the Jin dynasty, Chinese expansionism stopped becoming the main headline for four centuries, as China was in dire need to consolidate back its borderland following its significant population losses.
+Once the Three Kingdoms ended and establishment of the Jin dynasty, Chinese expansionism halted for four centuries, as China was in dire need to consolidate back its borderland following its significant population losses.

-The Sui dynasty, which reunified China after another 350 years of divisions, attempted to embark back on expansionism, but four disastrous campaigns to Goguryeo put the dynasty to its end.
+The Sui dynasty, which reunified China after another 350 years of divisions, attempted to embark back on expansionism, but four disastrous campaigns to Goguryeo put the dynasty to an end.